Financial Aid Refunds

 - Academic Progress

-Checks Issued in Error: In the event that the Bursar’s Office issues you a refund check or via direct deposit in error, the University reserves the right to reclaim such funds.
+Checks Issued in Error: In the event that the Cashier’s Office issues you a refund check or via direct deposit in error, the University reserves the right to reclaim such funds.
 Any changes to your financial aid award may result in a balance due to the university.